 Mindfulness gives you two: the dopamine payoff of curiosity and a moment to moment space beyond reaction.
 Curiosity is one of the most primitive, potent stimulators of our dopamine reward system.
 Grab hold and max it out!
 The void can be hell, sure, but it’s full of unique and fascinating body sensations and urgencies.
 Explore them, escape into observation and the pure glittering want of ‘why’.
 The void is an investment in the future, but this moment is just as rich and ripe for discovery.
 There is a glamour down here; the thrashing, wailing mourner of your mind is passion itself – and if you hold her lovingly, without judgment, she will bring you through to a self with the power to celebrate and sustain its own system through anything.

-Stay tuned for Wednesday’s post: Connecting with your universal self
+Stay tuned for Thursday’s post: Connecting with your universal self